Capital One ATM Guide: Limits, Fees, Deposits, and Cardless Access

 Which ATMs Can You Use with Capital One?

-Capital One gives customers access to a nationwide network of fee-free ATMs.
-You can use:
+Capital One customers get access to a large network of surcharge-free ATMs across the United States.
+You can safely use:

 • Capital One ATMs located at branches and select retail stores

-• Partner banks and credit unions within shared networks, depending on your account type
+• Partner banks and credit unions within shared ATM networks, depending on your account type

-Use the Capital One ATM locator or the Allpoint app to find the nearest no-fee machine.
-These tools automatically highlight ATMs that accept deposits and provide extended access hours.
+Use the Capital One ATM locator or the Allpoint app to find nearby ATMs, including those that accept deposits or offer extended access hours.

 How to Deposit Money into Your Capital One Account

-• ATM deposits – Most Capital One ATMs accept both cash and check deposits
+• ATM deposits: Many Capital One ATMs accept both cash and check deposits

-• Mobile check deposit – Snap a photo in the Capital One mobile app
+• Mobile check deposit: Snap a photo using the Capital One mobile app

-If you need to deposit at another bank’s ATM, see our related guide on using another bank’s ATM to understand limits and fees.
+If you need to deposit at another bank’s ATM, review our guide on using another bank’s ATM to understand potential limits and fees.

 Capital One ATM Withdrawal Limits

-Daily withdrawal limits vary by account type, but most Capital One customers can withdraw between $500 and $1,000 per day from an ATM.
-Some premium accounts allow higher limits upon request.
+Daily ATM withdrawal limits vary by account, but most Capital One debit cardholders can withdraw between $500 and $1,000 per day.
+Some premium accounts may qualify for higher limits upon request.

-• Log in to your Capital One mobile app or online banking
+• Opening the Capital One mobile app or logging into online banking

 Can You Use a Capital One Credit Card at ATMs?

 Yes.
-You can use Capital One credit cards for cash advances at any ATM that accepts Mastercard or Visa.
+Capital One credit cards can be used at ATMs that accept Mastercard or Visa to complete a cash advance.
 Keep in mind that cash advances come with:

-• Additional fees, often around 3% of the withdrawal amount
+• Additional fees, often around 3 percent of the withdrawn amount

 How Cardless ATM Access Works

-Capital One supports cardless ATM transactions at select machines.
-Here’s how to withdraw money without your physical card:
+Many Capital One ATMs allow cardless transactions using your mobile app.
+To withdraw money without your physical card:

 1. Open the Capital One Mobile app